satran004/avm-quickstarter/README.md

-A maven based quickstarter project for jav smart contract for AVM.
+A maven based quickstarter project for java smart contract on AVM.

 **Pre-requisites**